Kat-Kipling/Suit-21/README.md

      java Suit21
      ```

-(Adjust the instructions above based on the language of your implementation.)

 ## Repository Structure
 - `src/`: Contains the source code for the game
 - `docs/`: Documentation and assignment requirements
 - `tests/`: Unit tests for validating game logic

-## Contribution
-Contributions are welcome!
-If you have suggestions or improvements, feel free to open an issue or submit a pull request.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.